eclipse/mraa/README.md

 Install on Arch Linux
 ---------------------

-There is an AUR package for mraa here: https://aur.archlinux.org/packages/mraa
+There is an AUR package for MRAA here: https://aur.archlinux.org/packages/mraa

 Install on openSUSE or SLE
 ---------------------------